Visitor, Rector & Governors

 Vice-Chair & Treasurer, Bishop of Durham's Nominee

-I studied Modern History at Oxford in 1980 - 83, before joining Barclays Bank.
-After nine years in various roles there, I became General Secretary (i.e. chief executive) of SPCK - the oldest Anglican mission agency (founded in 1698) which then ran a publishing business, a chain of bookshops and an international grants programme to support theological education and publishing around the world.
-In 2001, I moved to the North East to become Chief Executive of Traidcraft - the UK's leading fair trade organisation and social enterprise, responsible both for its trading operations and also for its international development and policy lobbying activities, and so was one of the main leaders in the UK Fair Trade movement as it really took off in the mainstream during the period from 2005 - 2012.
+Paul studied Modern History at Oxford in 1980 - 83, before joining Barclays Bank.
+After nine years in various roles there, he became General Secretary (i.e. chief executive) of SPCK - the oldest Anglican mission agency (founded in 1698) which then ran a publishing business, a chain of bookshops and an international grants programme to support theological education and publishing around the world.
+In 2001, he moved to the North East to become Chief Executive of Traidcraft - the UK's leading fair trade organisation and social enterprise, responsible both for its trading operations and also for its international development and policy lobbying activities, and so was one of the main leaders in the UK Fair Trade movement as it really took off in the mainstream during the period from 2005 - 2012.

 Prof Robert Hannaford